galaxyproject/training-material/topics/ecology/tutorials/Biodiversity data exploration/tutorial.md

 >        - {% icon param-select %} *"Select column containing taxon"*: `c5`
 >    - {% icon param-select %} *"Select column containing abundances "*: `c6`
 >
->    You must get two outputs, one with 120 PNG files (one for each site) representing the number of locations where each taxons are present and one text file to inform you about the used locations.
+>    You have to get two outputs, one with 120 PNG files (one for each site) representing the number of locations where each taxons are present and one text file to inform you about the used locations.
 >
 {: .hands_on}